pasientskyhosting/secure-mac-guide/README.md

 gpg-connect-agent /bye
 ```

-You can verify that SSH is now able to see the private key from your keyring by issueing `ssh-add -L`
+You can verify that SSH is now able to see the private key from your keyring by issuing `ssh-add -L`

 ## Requiring touch to authenticate
-By default the Yubikey will perform key operations without requiring a touch from the user.
-To require a touch for every SSH connection, use the [Yubikey Manager](https://developers.yubico.com/yubikey-manager/) (you'll need the Admin PIN):
+By default the YubiKey will perform key operations without requiring a touch from the user.
+To require a touch for every SSH connection, use the [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) (you'll need the Admin PIN):

 ```
 ykman openpgp touch aut on